rcottinet/heart_disease_ML/README.md

 # heart_disease_ML
 Simple prediction of heart disease with random forest algorithm

-The project was done by Roman COTTINET, Bryan JALIOT and Hajar Rahmoune.
+The project was done by Roman COTTINET, Bryan JALIOT and Hajar RAHMOUNE.

 **You can find our article related to our project :**